marcos-acosta/css-hell/solutions.md

 ### Level 7: figure of speech

-Assigning `word-spacing: 50vw` to TEXT 1 and `rotate: 45deg` to DIV 1 will do the trick.
+Assigning `writing-mode: vertical-rl` to DIV 1 and `word-spacing: 20vw` to TEXT 1 will do the trick.

+### Level 8: hard choices

+Assign `word-spacing` to DIV 1 such that PEG B overlaps with HOLE B. Then, resize the window such that PEG A overlaps with HOLE A (TEXT 1 has a fixed font size, whereas TEXT 2 is sized relative to the viewport width).